 You must have been in work for the last 4 weeks - work in another EEA country can count.

 Attendance allowance can be provided if you care for a child under the age of 18 who, due to illness or injury, needs constant supervision and care.
 If necessary, you and another caregiver can receive the allowance at the same time.
-If your child is mentally disabled, in need of constant supervision and suffers from a serious or potentially fatal disease or injury, there is no age limit (as of February 1st 2018).
+If your child is mentally disabled, in need of constant supervision and suffers from a serious or potentially fatal disease or injury, there is no age limit.

 You must have primary responsibility for the child's care.
 If the child for whom you are caring already has access to external care or nursing for significant periods of time, it is possible that you may not be entitled to attendance allowance.
 You may still be entitled to a reduced attendance allowance, if you receive assistance on some days of the week or for some hours of the day, via supervision or releif arrangements.